 When to see a doctor

-Call your doctor if you experience signs or symptoms of a ruptured eardrum.
-Your middle and inner ears are made up of delicate structures that are sensitive to injury or disease.
-It is important to try to figure out the cause of your ear symptoms and determine whether a ruptured eardrum has occurred.
+Call your health care provider if you have signs or symptoms of a ruptured eardrum.
+The middle and inner ears are made up of delicate structures that are sensitive to injury or disease.
+It is important to try to figure out the cause of ear symptoms and determine whether a ruptured eardrum has occurred.

 Causes of a ruptured (perforated) eardrum may include:

 Barotrauma.
-Barotrauma is stress exerted on your eardrum when the air pressure in your middle ear and the air pressure in the environment are out of balance.
-If the pressure is severe, your eardrum can rupture.
+Barotrauma is stress exerted on the eardrum when the air pressure in the middle ear and the air pressure in the environment are out of balance.
+If the pressure is severe, the eardrum can rupture.
 Barotrauma is most often caused by air pressure changes associated with air travel.